About // Contact // CV

 Bachelor of Arts in Architectural Studies

-2025 · What Should’ve Been, Rutgers University, New Brunswick, NJ
+, Rutgers University, New Brunswick, NJ

 2024 · Unfolding Roots, l’apparement 49c, New York, NY